-If you’re looking for a way to enrich your winter garden, and your winter meals, with fresh kale, then you’re in the right place.
-In this simple guide, we’ll lay out everything you need to know to start planting, growing, and harvesting kale this winter.
+If you’re looking for a way to enrich your winter garden and your winter meals, then consider adding a few kale plants and learn how to grow kale!
+In this simple guide, we’ll lay out everything you need to know about planting, growing, and harvesting kale this winter.

 Kale is a vegetable that’s naturally suited to cooler temperatures, which is great news for your winter garden.
 However, it can still be damaged if it gets too cold.
 This means your planting time will depend on how cold your winters get.
 Kale can be grown easily in the winter in USDA hardiness zones 7 through 10.
 If you live in these zones, you can plant your kale in late summer or during fall.

 If you don’t already have a favorite variety, there are several that are more cold-hardy or frost-resistant than others.
 Why not try Red Russian, lacinato, or Blue Curled Scotch?
 All three are delicious and do very well in the cold.

 Kale does best in full sun, however, it is also sensitive to heat.
 If you plant your kale during late summer, provide them with some shade in the afternoon.
 The morning sun is ideal for kale since mornings are typically cooler than afternoons.

 Once winter sets in, kale requires little to no care.
 When the ground is frozen, you won’t be able to feed your kale, so don’t worry about fertilizing it.
 Additionally, the cold is likely to kill all or most of the weeds, and any water you give your kale would freeze.

 There are two ways you can harvest kale.
 You can harvest a few leaves at a time, or take the whole head at once.
 Harvesting the leaves and leaving the rest of the plant is ideal in most cases since it reduces food waste and encourages new growth on your kale plant, resulting in a larger harvest overall.
 However, if you live north of zone 7 and are expecting a hard freeze or a heavy snow or ice storm, then harvesting the entire head at once is a good idea.